wcarc-on/wcarc-site/minutes/minutes202001.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on January 20, 2020
+title: Minutes of the Regular Meeting on January 20, 2020 - DRAFT
 ---

 The meeting was held at  the Fringewood Community Centre in Stittsville.